Admission to the Chinese Experimental Post Baccalaureate Teacher Certification Program

 IELTS: Minimum average score of 6.5.
 No subscore below 6.0.
 Test scores from up to 24 months prior to admission can be submitted.

 The MDE requires documentation of teacher certification candidates having basic knowledge in reading, writing and mathematics.
-This can be demonstrated through either the Michigan Test for Teacher Certification (MTTC) Professional Readiness Exam, through the ACT Test with Combined English and Writing, or through the SAT Test.
-For admissions, either:
+This can be demonstrated through the SAT Test (administered March 5, 2016 or later).
+For admission, submit official scores for your SAT Test: Evidence-Based Reading and Writing and Math.

 Applicants should request that scores be sent to MSU when they register for the test (https://account.collegeboard.org/login/login?idp=ECL)